ros-tooling/action-ros-ci/README.md

 On Linux, the setup can be done through [`ros-tooling/setup-ros`](https://github.com/ros-tooling/setup-ros), or by running the action in a Docker image containing the appropriate binaries.

+**Note**: for Windows, `action-ros-ci` currently needs to be run on `windows-2019` or needs another action to install Visual Studio 2019.

 ## Overview

 The action first assembles a workspace, then runs `colcon build`, and `colcon test` in it.